Backup the Workstations¶

 Since this will serve as a long-term backup, make sure to use a strong passphrase.

 A dialog box will appear asking you Are you sure you want to format the volume? appears, click Format.

 Once completed, you will see two partitions appear:

 Now that you made the backup device, plug in the device you want to backup.
 Then, browse to Places ▸ Computer:

 Click on the disk on the left side column.
-Fill in the passphrase you usually use when you enable Persistence on that device:
+Fill in the passphrase you set up when you created your Tails devices.

 You should now have both the Backup and TailsData partition to be backed up mounted and ready to access.

-Open a Nautilus window with admin privileges by going to Applications ▸ System Tools ▸ Terminal.
+Open a terminal with administrative privileges by going to Applications ▸ System Tools ▸ Root Terminal.

-If a Nautilus window doesn’t come up, it might be because an admin passphrase wasn’t set.
-If that’s the case, you’ll need to restart and set an admin passphrase before continuing.
+If you can’t find the “Root Terminal” window, it might be because an administrator passphrase wasn’t set when you logged in to Tails.
+If that’s the case, you’ll need to restart Tails and set one at the login screen.